-Our prize-winning entry into the 2018 eMerge Americas Hackathon was Levels, an augmented reality solution for iOS that aids in disaster preparedness for low-lying coastal areas and also includes a missing person finder for after a natural disaster.
+Our prize-winning entry into the 2018 eMerge Americas Hackathon was Levels, an augmented reality solution for iOS that aids in disaster preparedness for low-lying coastal areas and also includes a missing person finder after a natural disaster.
 Speaking in the final pitch to a South Florida audience, CEO David Hartmann said, “We all remember [Hurricane] Irma very well.
-I’m from Germany and haven't lived here long enough to know what this is all about; I was pretty lost, but not the only one.
+I’m from Germany and haven't lived here long enough to know what this is all about; I was pretty lost, but I wasn’t the only one.
 I found visualizations from The Weather Channel very useful, so we wanted to take that a step further.”

 The idea behind the AR portion of the solution was simple: By visualizing potential flood levels in real-time, it would help users get a much better sense of what different levels of storm surge could really do to different properties.
 The app also contained a supply calculator that estimates the number of sandbags needed in order to ward off different levels of flooding based on different elements of the property to be protected.

 But when disaster strikes, protecting one’s property is far less important than protecting one’s loved ones.
-Even though the worst of Irma missed South Florida, thousands were temporarily displaced to shelters that could often be overcrowded and chaotic.
-The most stressful moments of any disaster that compromises the communication or power grids is not knowing whether friends and family are safe; toward that end, Levels includes a built-in ‘Missing Person Finder’ that uses an integrated facial recognition tool from Kairos to match a current photo with one that would be stored in a central database.
-For privacy reasons, Levels does not give the actual location of the individual, but a confirmed check in via the app would post that person as accounted for and provide peace of mind until more thorough communication channels were restored.
+Even though the worst of Irma missed South Florida, thousands were temporarily displaced to shelters that were often overcrowded and chaotic.
+The most stressful moment of any disaster that compromises communications or power grids is not knowing whether friends and family are safe.
+To that end, Levels includes a built-in ‘Missing Person Finder’ that uses an integrated facial recognition tool from Kairos to match a current photo with one that would be stored in a central database.
+For privacy reasons, Levels does not give the actual location of the individual – but a confirmed check-in via the app would post that person as accounted for and provide peace of mind until more thorough communication channels are restored.